-The kubernetes field can be omitted if you do not have any specific Kubernetes Feature Gates to enable or disable.
-If you need to enable or disable specific features for kube-api server configure the corresponding entries in the kubernetes.apiServer.featureGates mapping.
+The kubernetes field can be omitted if you do not have any specific Kubernetes Feature Gates to enable or disable and if you are ok with defaults kubernetes configuration.

+If you need to enable or disable specific features for kube-apiserver configure the corresponding entries in the kubernetes.apiServer.featureGates mapping.